"Here we begin to practice all Twelve Steps of the program in our daily lives so that we and those about us may find emotional sobriety.”

 The subject is not picked up again until six years later, in 1958, when an article entitled “The Next Frontier: Emotional Sobriety” appears in the AA Grapevine.
 Largely a reproduction of a letter Bill had written to a close friend who was also suffering from depression, the barely three-page article doesn’t pretend to be a systematic discussion of the concept.
 In any case, it doesn’t seem to have any lasting impact.
 It quickly disappears from view and remains buried in the magazine’s archives for thirty years, until it is republished in The Language of the Heart (1988, p.
 236), a collection of Bill’s Grapevine writings.

-Another eighteen years elapse before it sees the light of day again in the booklet pictured above (2006), published by the Grapevine and accompanied by the sorts of personal stories typical of the magazine.
+Another eighteen years elapse before it sees the light of day again in the booklet pictured above (2006), published by the Grapevine and accompanied by the sorts of personal stories typical of that magazine.
 This generates a number of follow-up stories in various editions of that publication.
 A second booklet is published five years later: Emotional Sobriety II: The Next Frontier (2011).
 It too generates additional stories in subsequent issues of the magazine.

 Fast forward another 11 years to 2022 and the issue of emotional sobriety is finally beginning to get some traction, at least in the pages of the Grapevine.
 That said, it is clear that “the next frontier” in recovery remains little more than what it was when Bill first broached the subject 70 long years ago: an interesting and even intriguing idea, but one that is marginal to the life of the fellowship, and if the rooms are any indication, to that of most of its members.
 How often does the subject of emotional sobriety come up at our meetings?
-How many of us really believe that finding emotional sobriety is the ultimate goal of recovery?
+How many of us really believe that attaining emotional sobriety is the ultimate goal of recovery?
 How many of us work the Steps and practice their principles in all our affairs with that objective in mind?
 How many of us even have any idea what that would actually mean?

 By any measure, the problem the Big Book first brought up in 1939 remains with us today.
-For most people, it would seem, AA is still all about not drinking.
+For most people, it appears, AA is still all about not drinking.
 There’s an underlying assumption that everything else follows automatically from that.
 The assumption is not altogether wrong.
 Everything else does follow from that: Step 1 is the first step.
 But it doesn’t follow automatically.
 Not drinking and going to meetings will not bring us everything AA has to offer.
 It will not result in a full and meaningful recovery.
 We have to work the program.

 Obviously, it doesn’t work out that way for everyone.
 Two-Steppers tend to relapse, chronically sometimes.
 They may go through dozens of rehabs and spent years in and out of the rooms.
 Some never make it.
 Some die.
 In Step 1, the 12&12 calls those prospects to our attention when explaining that we need to hit bottom.
 Only then will we be motivated enough to work the rest of the Steps, we're told (p.
 24).
 Yet there will always be many who won’t hit bottom and therefore cannot heed the call.
-There are those too who eventually do hit bottom and manage to stay sober for a while, but by that time they have done so much damage to their body and neglected their health for so long, that they soon succumb to one disease or another.
+There are those too who eventually do hit bottom and manage to stay sober for a while, but by that time they have done so much damage to their bodies and neglected their health for so long, that they soon succumb to one disease or another.
 If we’ve been in the rooms long enough, we're familiar with their stories, many sad, some tragic.

 However, it would be a mistake to think that the problem the Big Book and later the 12&12 raise is limited to the issue of two-Stepping.
 Bill never saw AA as being exclusively about not drinking.
 He had worked the program.
 Still, there was something wrong with his recovery, as eventually became all too obvious given his inability to overcome his chronic depression after so many years sober.
 In his Grapevine piece he identified the problem as a lack of the emotional sobriety he had written about in Step 12.
 He describes how an unbearable worsening of his condition had forced him to go back and, in effect, rework Steps 10 and 11.
 He combined an inventory of his depression with prayer and meditation and identified the character defects that lay behind it.
 The result was a new spiritual awakening and with it the relief that had eluded him for so long.